 - Perform an intestinal cleanse at the beginning of spring and fall.

-- Perform a parasite cleanse two times per year.
+- Perform a harmful organism cleanse two times per year.

 - Rebalance your gut by taking a good probiotic every day.